 Storage consumed by your Amazon Aurora database is billed in per GB-month increments and IOs consumed are billed in per million request increments.
 You pay only for the storage and IOs your Amazon Aurora database consumes and do not need to provision in advance.

 Amazon Aurora Global Database is an optional feature that provides low-latency global reads and disaster recovery from region-wide outages.
 You pay for replicated write I/Os between the primary region and each secondary region.
-The number of replicated write I/Os to each secondary region is same as the number of in-region write I/Os performed by the primary region.
+The number of replicated write I/Os to each secondary region is the same as the number of in-region write I/Os performed by the primary region.
 Apart from replicated write I/Os, you pay standard Aurora rates for instances, storage, cross-region data transfer, backup storage, and Backtrack.

 Backup storage for Amazon Aurora is the storage associated with your automated database backups and any customer-initiated DB cluster snapshots.
 Increasing your backup retention period or taking DB cluster snapshots increases the backup storage consumed.